 You may not be able to finish the edge in one continuous motion.
 Depending on the shape, the clamps may get in the way.
 You'll probably have to stop, shift the piece, reclamp and resume routing to finish the edge.

 Router bits come in two types, carbide-tipped and high-speed steel.
 Don't waste your money on high-speed steel bits.
 They're cheap, but they won't hold an edge for long and they don't have ball-bearing pilots, so you're more likely to burn and tear the wood.
 Carbide bits cost about three times as much as high-speed steel ones, but they stay sharper at least 10 times longer.

 Router bit shanks come in two diameters, 1/4 in. and 1/2 in.
 Examine the collet (where the bit inserts) on your router to determine the bit shank size(s) it can handle.
 Some routers will only accept 1/4-in. shanks, while others come with substitute collets or collet-adapting sleeves so you can switch back and forth between shank sizes (photo above).
 Generally speaking, buy 1/2-in. shank bits (see Technique 3, Photo 3, above) if you can.
 With that size, there's less deflection in the shank, which means less wobble and cleaner cuts.

-If you router bit isn't cutting as clean as it used to, this video is for you.
-You don't need to go buy a new one because Gary Wentz, senior editor at The Family Handyman, will show you how to sharpen a router bit.
+If your router bit isn't cutting as clean as it used to, this video is for you.
+You don't need to go buy a new one because Gary Wentz, senior editor at The Family Handyman, will show you how to sharpen it.
+Watch the video and learn how to sharpen a router bit.